 Charlie van Mieghem

-Charlie is currently studying Crisis and Security Management (MSc) at Leiden University, The Hague.
-She specializes in the governance of radicalism, extremism and terrorism.
-Prior to that, she has obtained a BA in International Relations and Organisations and a BA in Latin American Studies, both at Leiden University.
-Following the MSc specialisation, Charlie’s main fields of interest include the prevention of radicalisation and countering violent extremism, in particular far-right extremism.
+Charlie obtained a master degree in Crisis and Security Management (MSc) at Leiden University, The Hague in 2021.
+She specialised in the Governance of Radicalism, Extremism and Terrorism.
+Prior to that, she has obtained a bachelor in International Relations and Organisations and a bachelor in Latin American Studies, both at Leiden University.
+Charlie’s main fields of interest include the prevention of radicalisation and countering violent extremism, in particular far-right extremism and Islamist extremism.